-Virtual CD RW Mac is an easy to use, virtual CD drive for Mac OS X 10.6 or later.
-It uses a disk image, but appears to your Mac as if you have inserted a CD, so you can read from it and burn to it even if you don’t have a CD drive, but 10 times faster.
-Use it with music converter software instead of using a physical CD or to make virtual copies of CDs.
+Virtual CD RW Intel Mac is an easy to use, virtual CD drive for Intel Mac.
+Because it uses a disk image, but appears to your Intel Mac as if you have inserted a CD, you can read from it and burn to it even if you don’t have a CD drive, only 10 times faster.
+Use it with music converter software instead of using physical CDs or use it to make virtual copies of CDs.
 For example, you can use it to convert an .iso disk image to a bin/cue disk image.

 - Emulates a real CD Drive – mounts like one, dismounts like one